NeCTAR-RC/nectar-training/package03/outline.markdown

 ### Course suitable for

+Beginners who have attended the previous modules.
 The researcher has eliminated "ready to go" options.
 Now they want to know what uses a VM on the Research Cloud can be put to.

 ### Before the course